csswizardry/csswizardry.github.com/_posts/2014-06-23-vim-for-people-who-think-things-like-vim-are-weird-and-hard.md

 use this?</q> <q>It’s how old?!</q> <q>You have to type _what_ to quit it?!</q>

-The mere concept of Vim is alien enough for most people to just end up dismissing or ridiculing it, but—if we’re to be objective—the fact that, yes, people still use an editor that is over 20 years old (in turn based on a tool from the 70s), and those people number in the hundreds of thousands, perhaps they might be onto something.
+The mere concept of Vim is alien enough for most people to just end up dismissing or ridiculing it, but — if we’re to be objective — the fact that, yes, people still use an editor that is over 20 years old (in turn based on a tool from the 70s), and those people number in the hundreds of thousands, perhaps they might be onto something.
 Approaching something like Vim needs a fairly open